January 18. Today's Birthdays

 NAMES

-Deputy Prosecutor of North Kazakhstan region Saken ZHORABEKOV was born in Taraz city in 1981.
-He is a graduate of the Kazakh Humanitarian and Law University.
-Prior to taking up his recent post, he was the head of the Legal Statistics and Special Accounts in Zhambyl region.
+Chairman of the Petropavlovsk city court Yerbar KALIYEV was born in 1969 in Aktobe region.
+He is a graduate of the Buketov Karaganda State University.
+He was appointed to his recent post in January 2016.

-Managing Director of «Elbasy’s Academy» Corporate Fund Murat ZHUMANBAY was born in 1983 in Karaganda city.
+Managing Director of Government for Citizens State CorporationJSC Murat ZHUMANBAY was born in 1983 in Karaganda city.
 He is a graduate of the Kazakh Humanitarian and Law University and the Karaganda Economic University of Kazpotrebsoyuz.
-Prior to taking up his recent post in February 2021, he was the Managing Director of Government for Citizens State CorporationJSC.
+He was appointed to his recent post in September 2019.

 Deputy Chairman of the Board of Kazakhstan Mortgage Company JSC Altai KUZDIBAYEV was born in 1985 in Almaty city.
 He is a graduate of the Moscow State University.
-He was appointed to his recent post in August 2020.
+He took up his recent post in August 2020.